krzysztofwujs/astro-nano/src/content/blog/02-opensource-vs-innersource-effective-collaboration-and-documentation-practices-on-github/index.md

    - Use small, focused PRs that are easier to review and integrate to reduce the risk of introducing bugs.

 2. **Code Review Process:**
    - A reviewer acceptance checklist must be developed to ensure consistency and thoroughness.
-It should cover aspects like code style, functionality, and documentation.
+It should cover aspects like design, functionality, and documentation.
    - Integrate automated checks (e.g. linting, unit tests) to catch common issues before manual review.
    - Timely reviews are essential to avoid bottlenecks and keep the development process moving smoothly.